How not to go mad : Go madder...

 And the reason I am saying this is because I have noticed people behaving...oddly.
 Now people doing strange things is a fact of life.
 You only have to take a quick peek online to know this.
 My son yesterday persuaded me to have a look at something called 'Near misses' or something similar which consisted of a series of short (some very short) videos filmed by nutcases, acted by lunatics and then uploaded by certifiably insane individuals (who were nevertheless gifted technophiles).

-They involved people variously throwing themselves off clifftops with tiny little parachutes that failed to work as intended, other people jumping in front of trains/lorries and other heavy and fast moving objects and a few people throwing themselves onto tables/ chairs/ barbed wire, thereby proving that doing this will hurt and if you are doing it properly it will hurt a lot.
+They involved people variously throwing themselves off clifftops with tiny little parachutes that failed to work as intended, other people jumping in front of trains/lorries and other heavy and fast moving objects and a few people throwing themselves onto tables/ chairs/ barbed wire, thereby proving that doing these things will hurt and if you are doing it properly it will hurt a lot.

 Injury, personal or otherwise, has never amused me but I stood stoically watching scene after scene of idiots doing idiotic stuff whilst my son guffawed his way through a cavalcade of blisters, broken bones and severe windings.

 But this is not what I mean about madness.
 This was just a bunch of people with nothing better to do.
 No, what I mean is that ever since this Covid-19 thing started leaching into society, people around me have started doing things they didn't do before.
 I will give you an example: Driving insanely on the road.

 There is definitely an upsurge of drivers who are hellbent on dying and attempting to take you with them.
 This manifests itself in cars roaring up behind me (within a couple of feet) waiting until we reach a blind bend and then overtaking in a cloud of exhaust.